22 Hikes in Banff You Can Tackle Without a Car

 7. Grassi Lakes

-This family-friendly hike is a Canmore classic, and an excellent excursion for those based in Banff’s neighbouring mountain town.
+This family-friendly hike is a Canmore classic and an excellent excursion for those based in Banff’s neighboring mountain town.
 Featuring two mesmerizing lakes, a cascading waterfall, and views over Canmore, it’s no wonder that Grassi Lakes is one of the most popular hikes in the Bow Valley.

 From the trailhead, there are two options to reach the lakes: a gradual incline along a wide trail or rocky stairs alongside the waterfall.
 Both are fairly mellow but those with young children in tow may find the easy route more appealing.